-Start Simple

-"Anonymous" memory - no file backing it

-- E.g., the stack for a process

-Not shared between processes

-- Will discuss sharing and swapping later

-How do we figure out virtual to physical mapping?

-- Just walk the page tables!

-Linux doesn't do anything outside of the page tables to track this mapping
+COMP 790: OS Implementation Start Simple • "Anonymous" memory - no file backing it - E.g., the stack for a process Not shared between processes - Will discuss sharing and swapping later · How do we figure out virtual to physical mapping?
+Just walk the page tables! • Linux doesn't do anything outside of the page tables to track this mapping

-Logical View

-Process A

-Process C

-VMA to a file

-Also easy: VMA includes a file pointer and an offset into file

-- A VMA may map only part of the file

-- Offset must be at page granularity

-- Anonymous mapping: file pointer is null

-File pointer is an open file descriptor in the process file descriptor table

-- We will discuss file handles later

-THE UNIVERSITY AND COMP 630: OS Implementation
+COMP 790: OS Implementation Logical View Foo.txt inode

-Logical View

-Foo.txt inode